tgve/app/README.md

 Then visit `http://localhost:3000` to see the running application.

+## Serving your own data

+See [here](notes/serving-data.md) for notes on serving your own data from R, Python or JavaScript.

 ## Technical notes

 * `react-scripts` locked to `3.4.4` due to a `url-loader` [issue](https://github.com/facebook/create-react-app/issues/9870).